iamjomon/java-dsa/Data Structures & Algorithms/README.md

 - <a href="">Stacks & Queues</a>
 - <a href="">Binary Trees</a>
 - <a href="">Binary Search Trees</a>

+(to be updated as new topics are added)

 ## Repository Structure
 - Folders are organized by topic (e.g., `Arrays`, `Trees`, `Sorting`).